Welshy92/heritage-housing-analysis/README.md

 ### Heroku

-- The App live link is: https://YOUR_APP_NAME.herokuapp.com/
+- The App live link is: [LIVE HERE!](<https://heritagehousing-a55973708c5f.herokuapp.com/>)
-- Set the runtime.txt Python version to a [Heroku-20](https://devcenter.heroku.com/articles/python-support#supported-runtimes) stack currently supported version.
+- I have Set the runtime.txt Python version to a [Heroku-20](https://devcenter.heroku.com/articles/python-support#supported-runtimes) stack currently supported version.
-- The project was deployed to Heroku using the following steps.
+- The project was deployed to Heroku using the following steps:

 1. Log in to Heroku and create an App
 2. At the Deploy tab, select GitHub as the deployment method.
-3. Select your repository name and click Search.
+3. Typed in my heritage "heritage-housing-analysis" repository name and click Search.
 Once it is found, click Connect.
 4. Select the branch you want to deploy, then click Deploy Branch.
-5. The deployment process should happen smoothly if all deployment files are fully functional.
-Click the button Open App on the top of the page to access your App.
+5. Once the deployment has succeeded, click the button "Open App" on the top of the page to see the live deployment.
-6. If the slug size is too large then add large files not required for the app to the .slugignore file.

 ## Main Data Analysis and Machine Learning Libraries

-- Here you should list the libraries you used in the project and provide example(s) of how you used these libraries.
+- numPy
+- Pandas
+- Plotly
+- SciKit Learn
+- Seaborn - Used in my data analysis correlation studies.

+## Other Technologies Used

+- Streamlit - Used to quickly create a webpage to display all of my results of my data analysis and machine learning.
+- CodeAnywhere - Cloud based IDE used to code the project.
+- Jupyter - Notebooks used in my data analysis and machine learning coding.
+- Git - Source control
+- Heroku - Used to host my streamlit app.

 ## Credits

-- In this section, you need to reference where you got your content, media and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.
-- You can break the credits section up into Content and Media, depending on what you have included in your project.
+- Code Institute -

 ### Content

 - The text for the Home page was taken from Wikipedia Article A
-- Instructions on how to implement form validation on the Sign-Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

 ### Media

 - The photos used on the home and sign-up page are from This Open Source site
-- The images used for the gallery page were taken from this other open-source site

 ## Acknowledgements (optional)

-- In case you would like to thank the people that provided support through this project.
+- Nicola Hodby - My rock that has kept me motivated through the highs and lows.
+- Travis Perkins - My employers who were very supportive in making sure I had the time to do the project.